Police related deaths

 2021-0387 17 Nov 2021 Birmingham and Solihull

-Concerns summary Critical mental health information from MARAC was not accurately recorded or cascaded to police, leading to officers being unaware of the deceased's EMD status.
+Concerns summary (AI summary) Critical mental health information from MARAC was not accurately recorded or cascaded to police, leading to officers being unaware of the deceased's EMD status.
 There was also confusion and a lack of coordination during CPR efforts.

 Fishmongers’ Hall Inquests